 NIH SPORE (Specialized Programs of Research Excellence) grants are multi-million dollar grants designed to bring cutting edge cancer research to the bedside within five years.
 If approved by the NIH in 2019, the research will be conducted by several major medical research institutions across the country.
 Read information about the current Sarcoma SPORE project at SARC.

-The RIS Research Task Force is working on plans to hold our first Rein in Sarcoma Research Collaborative Symposium in spring 2019.
+The Rein in Sarcoma Research Committee is working on plans to hold our first Rein in Sarcoma Research Collaborative Symposium in spring 2019.
 This event will bring together RIS research grantees to present and discuss their sarcoma research projects.
 More to come...